 There’s a square patch on the drive that was covered by a label, preserving the original color.
 After Day 6, that patch was still visible, but was starting to show inconsistencies in the area around that patch.
 Six days in the Missouri sun in June was enough to get the drive close to its original color, but not quite there.
 The estimates I’ve heard that it can take up to two weeks seem plausible.

 But it depends on the plastic.
 Apple plastics take longer.
 My Amiga 500 improved in just a few hours.

 Why not use chemicals to retrobright?

-Chemicals are faster with retrobright.
+Chemicals make retrobright go much faster.
 No question.
 But it’s much easier to set it out on the patio in the morning.
 It’s slow, but it’s completely passive, and it’s free.
 I just have to keep an eye on the weather.
 But in this case, I had a week that was supposed to be clear, which made it easy.
 Just set it out first thing in the morning, and bring it in at dusk.
 I didn’t even have to take anything apart.